 Chilliwack is located in one of the best agriculture production regions in British Columbia with access to many local meat, fish, grain, berry, fruit and vegetable products.

 Chilliwack has over 25 food processing companies with nearly 600 employees (est.) in the region.
 British Columbia has world-class food standards and product research, the ability for clinical trials and product development, and easy access to the North American market.
 It is also an excellent location to access China, Asia, and other international markets.

-The Kerr Avenue Business Park provides a greenfield location with land zoned to support growth and investment in food and beverage processing.
-Five Corners Meat Co. (formerly Vantage Foods), opened a 65,000 sq.ft facility in 2007, Sandel Foods opened a 67,737 sq.ft facility in 2009, and Berryhill Foods opened a 35,000 sq.ft blueberry processing facility in 2016.
+The Chilliwack Food and Beverage Processing Park provides a greenfield location with land zoned to support growth and investment in food and beverage processing.
+Five Corners Meat Co. (formerly Vantage Foods), opened a 65,000 sq.ft facility in 2007; Puratos Canada Inc (formerly Sandel Foods) opened a 67,737 sq.ft facility in 2009; and Berryhill Foods opened a 35,000 sq.ft berry processing facility in 2016.
 In 2019, Molson Coors opened its 400,000 sq.ft. brewery, the company’s largest brewery in Western Canada.
 And most recently, Red Bull purchased a 15-acre site at the park for its first premix facility outside of Europe and its second worldwide, to support expansion plans in North America.

 The Chilliwack Municipal Airport (YCW) comprises a total of 130 acres and contains an air terminal building designed to accommodate aircraft handling of less than 20 passengers.